AdoriZahard/hi3er/docs/index.md

 !!! danger
     Do note that the best start for this build is Griseo's Red Paint at F2, so it's strongly recommended to mald for it instead of Ego signet.

-> Boss to be Chosen: Hephaestus, then Aponia or Kalpas
+> Boss to be Chosen: Husk, then Aponia or Kalpas

 !!! note
     Between Aponia or Kalpas, you can bully either of the two.
 Pick your preference.